 The key difference between units and houses has always been that you can more easily knock over a house and build multiples on the block, however in NSW the changes to strata legislation have also made this possible (albeit with a few extra steps) for older unit blocks.

 A rock solid way to find property luck when buying is to get independent, experienced and unbiased advice.
-Yes, this is what we provide at Crave and we are happy to provide a sense check for free.
+Yes, this is what we provide at The Property Frontline and we are happy to provide a sense check for free.
 But you can get advice from other people who have a great track record of success in property.
 Be careful who you listen to, and validate their advice.

 Know that if the person providing the advice is receiving commissions from the sale of a property, they are providing you with biased advice and therefore limiting your range of choice.
 Watch out for property 'educators' who 'train' you in their system and 'find' you a property at the end of the process.
 If you're not sure about any recommendations in this situation, once again just do a quick online search to check other property on the market.